-I am a photographer and film maker born and raised in the south of Wales.
-I picked the craft up after several years of intending to enter into the practical effects industry, but once I started shooting and refining my camera work I just had a gut feeling that I wanted to pursue it as a career.
-Photography & film has gone on to influence most of my life and given me an interest in composition, light, wind, swell, texture, story, and emotion in everyday life.
-I am always open to a new piece of inspiration for my work form of the spectacular and the mundane.
+I am a photographer, film maker, and editor born and raised in the south of Wales.
+I picked the craft up in my final months of school and went straight into shooting professional work upon graduation.
+Photography & film has gone on to influence most of my life and given me an interest in composition, light, and story in everyday life.
+I find inspiration for my style and methodology in literature, art, and film.

-Photography became an outlet for me to let my creativity flow in a more productive manor encouraging me to self teach myself from the ground up how to do a lot more than take some pretty pictures.
-A lot of my approach to photography continues to develop and evolve through experience which is vast in the multiple fields I've gotten to work in including food, portraiture, surf, charities and much more.
-I learnt fast with a camera and seemed to already have a unique natural perspective as I had no form of training until I joined SeaAitch where I currently help produce commercial food imagery / videos for some of the biggest UK brands / chains in the food industry with Craig Howarth who acts as both mentor and good friend.
+Photography became a way of entering a creative flow in a more productive manor encouraging me to self teach myself from the ground up how to do a lot more than take some pretty pictures.
+A lot of my approach to photography continues to be enriched through experiences in multiple fields I've gotten to work within including food, portraiture, surf, charities and more.
+I learnt fast with a camera and developed a unique perspective as I had no formal training until I joined SeaAitch where I currently help produce commercial food imagery / videos for some of the biggest UK brands / chains in the food industry with Craig Howarth who acts as both mentor and good friend.
 Also I get the opportunity to work alongside more great photographers like Greg Beynon and food stylists like Jo Mikulska who have helped develop my abilities far more by bringing unique creative perspectives and sharply honed skill to every shoot.

-I like experimenting with various forms of photography so I have worked with loads of different pieces of camera equipment and software.
-It's proved helpful to being adaptable but also lets me expand whats possible with my personal portfolios which I translate over into setting a higher standard for my commercial photography.
-I found part of my learning was through taking an interest in the older days of photography craft so I have and continue to shoot on a few different film cameras when I can like TLRs and 35mm to mix things up and add more challenge into my work, especially when I've tried shooting less conventional images on film.
-I took this further by developing my own film by hand and constructing a darkroom in my bedroom when I was 18.
+I like experimenting with various forms of photography so I have worked with many different pieces of camera equipment and software.
+It's proved helpful to being adaptable but also lets me expand whats possible with my personal portfolios which I translate over into setting an ever increasing standard for my commercial work.
+I took this further by developing my own film myself in my bedroom when I was 18.

-Photography is accessible to almost everyone now with 100s of cameras, smartphones, apps, and drones so it is important to keep pushing forward to create a new standard of photographic quality that is personal & impacting.
-I am still amazed what you can create with determination and a vision.
+Photography is accessible to almost everyone now with 100s of cameras, smartphones, apps, and drones so it is important to keep pushing forward to create a new standard of photographic quality that is personal & inspiring.